UK Minimum Wage

 The Real Living Wage is an independently calculated pay rate that is based on rising living costs, including spend on energy, fuel service charges, food, rent and other payments.
 The Real Living Wage is higher than the government’s National Living Wage and is paid by businesses who have committed to being a Living Wage Employer.

-The Real Living Wage for a full time worker in the UK will be £9.90 (up from £9.50).
-The Real London Living Wage will be £11.05 (up from £10.85).
-According to the Living Wage Foundation, who calculate the required living wages, 17% of employee jobs fall short of the Real Living Wage.
-A full time worker over an age of 23 would earn £1,930 per year more, if their employer were to pay the Real Living Wage.
+The Real Living Wage for a full time worker in the UK will be £12 (up from £10.90).
+The Real London Living Wage will be £13.15 (up from £11.95).
+According to the Living Wage Foundation, who calculate the required living wages, projections indicate that 15.7% of employee jobs fall short of the Real Living Wage, equating to some 4.3 million jobs in 2023.

 National Minimum Wage FAQs